 Invest in App Store Optimization (ASO)

-App Store optimization is essential to making your app discover entity.
+App Store optimization is essential to making your app discoverable.
 Increase your app name, description, key words, and so on to be higher in searches.
 For instance, a fitness app might use keywords like “workout planner” or “home fitness tracker.”

 Conduct Targeted Advertising